smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 ## ktlint

 [ktlint](https://ktlint.github.io/) is a very powerful Kotlin static analyzer.
-It can be run as a command line tool, as a Gradle task, or as a maven plugin.
+It can be run as a command line tool, as a Gradle task, or as a Maven plugin.
-It's a simple and reliable tool, and I won't stop here for a long time, because ktlint documentation contains all the code samples required for successful ktlint integration.
+It's a simple and reliable tool, and I won't dwell on this subject, because ktlint documentation contains all the code samples required for successful ktlint integration.

-The subject I want to focus on more is the creation of custom rules and rulesets.
+The subject I want to focus on is creation of custom rules and rulesets.

-All the code analyzers use the same pattern — visitor for all the elements of an [abstract syntax tree](https://wikipedia.org/wiki/Abstract_syntax_tree).
-And every rule makes a stop at every element of this tree: import directives, functions, constructors, method calls, arguments lists — every language element.
+All the code analyzers use the same pattern — a visitor for all the elements of an [abstract syntax tree](https://wikipedia.org/wiki/Abstract_syntax_tree).
+And every rule makes a stop at every element of this tree such as: import directives, functions, constructors, method calls, arguments lists — every language element.

 ``` Kotlin
 class CustomRule: Rule("custom-rule") {